WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 >
 > Write an array definition for complex elements in the range [-100,100].
 > How many elements the array will have?
 > Write a constructor where the value of each element in the array is the square root of the corresponding index.
-Use an compact constructor (implicit loop).
+Use a compact constructor (implicit loop).
 >
 >
 {: .challenge}